 But the big news among the returning cast is the inclusion of Carrie Fisher whose character General Organa (better known as Princess Leia) will play a role in Episode IX thanks to previously unused footage shot for The Force Awakens.
 The late actress will appear in the film – with the blessing of her daughter, Billie Lourd – alongside original trilogy stars Mark Hamill and Billy Dee Williams, who was long rumoured to be reprising his role as Lando Calrissian.

-In the meantime, a few of the actors have some ideas as to what we might expect.
+In the meantime, a few of the actors have hinted as to what we might expect.

 “I wasn’t expecting [Hux’s comedy] to be the way it went in VIII, at all.
 It really surprised me.
 And I’d say rather than played for laughs, it was written for laughs.
 We did it with an eye on the comic elements of it.”

-Gleeson went on to clarify that he doesn’t know for sure what “unexpected” things we could, er, expect – at the time, he had yet to see a script for the new film, which starts filming in the summer – but he was eager to see what Abrams had lined up for him in particular.
+Gleeson went on to clarify that he doesn’t know for sure what “unexpected” things we could, er, expect – at the time, he had yet to see a script for the new film, which has since wrapped – but he was eager to see what Abrams had lined up for him in particular.

 “I’ve got no idea because I haven’t read a script,” he said.
 “I have no idea what direction he’ll take it in, or even if he’ll use me.
 So I’m hoping that if I’m in the next one, I’ll get to do [some more comedy].”